 Many of the questions sales professionals ask about the Executive Assistants of their prospects have to do with how to circumvent them so that they can touch base with the decision-maker directly.
 Stu says that’s the wrong attitude entirely.
 Don’t try to circumvent them, do your best to make them your ally.
 You only have to listen to the first ten minutes of our conversation to understand what Stu means when he says that.
 It’s not difficult to do and the payoff is huge.

-Listen to Stu’s stories to fuel the fire of your own creativity.
+Listen to Stu’s stories to fuel the fire of your own creativity and to learn more about contact marketing.
 You’ll soon be coming up with ideas of how you can reach out to the important prospects on your list and get the meeting you’ve been trying to pin down.

 Resources & People Mentioned